xayhall/Card-Matching-Game/README.md

 # Card-Matching-Game
-terminal game that is similar to a card matching game
+terminal game that is similar to a card matching game (class project)